MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

 Extraction is carried out using the following code.
 ```
 extract all %extracts all parasitics from the layout
-ext2spice cthresh 0 rethresh 0 %setting the threshold or minimum value of R and C that counts as a parasitic
+ext2spice cthresh 0 rethresh 0
+% the previous command is basically setting the threshold or minimum value of R and C that counts as a parasitic
 ext2spice %conversion to SPICE
 ```